zyonzarhaf/md_notes/cakephp.md

 ## Authorization

 Authorization is the process of defining who is allowed to access what.
-Follows a similar workflow compared to the auth plugin.

 ## Access Control List (ACL) -- Older versions only